realm/SwiftLint/README.md

 #### Xcode

-You can integrate SwiftLint as an Xcode Build Tool Plug-in if you're working with a project in Xcode.
+You can integrate SwiftLint as an Xcode Build Tool Plugin if you're working with a project in Xcode.

 Add SwiftLint as a package dependency to your project without linking any of the products.

 Select the target you want to add linting to and open the `Build Phases` inspector.
-Open `Run Build Tool Plug-ins` and select the `+` button.
+Open `Run Build Tool Plugins` and select the `+` button.
 Select `SwiftLintBuildToolPlugin` from the list and add it to the project.

 ![](https://raw.githubusercontent.com/realm/SwiftLint/main/assets/select-swiftlint-plugin.png)